Competing on Thought Leadership: The Seven Hallmarks of Compelling Intellectual Capital

 By Bob Buday

 With some of them resembling publishing houses, professional services firms sell book after book and issue countless self-published magazines and papers, flooding the marketplace with their insights.
-They have long since are recognized the power of seminal ideas that create order out of chaos.
-Now an incerasing number of firms in other sectors are also seeing how so-called “thought leadership” can generate a raft of strong leads and unique service offerings.
+They have long since recognized the power of seminal ideas that create order out of chaos.
+Now an increasing number of firms in other sectors are also seeing how so-called “thought leadership” can generate a raft of strong leads and unique service offerings.
 It is helping them compete for executive “share of mind” at a time when information is more ubiquitous, and cutting through it more difficult, than ever before.
 Thought leadership has become the new competitive battleground for any B2B firm that competes on the basis of expertise and advice.

 It’s no surprise that demonstrating one’s smarts to prospective clients has become so important.
 Just look at it from your clients’ standpoint.
 For them, choosing a business partner is a difficult—and increasingly risky—task.
 Much is riding on the choice: market leadership, competitive advantage, sometimes even survival, not to mention promotions and other personal rewards.

 With the stakes rising and the experience base growing, executives are becoming more sophisticated in choosing the firms with which they do business.
 They consider many factors, including: the firm’s insight into the issue at hand, their demonstrated experience in resolving it, the firm’s image and reputation in the marketplace, price/value, the firm’s approach or methodology, and the chemistry between the firm and the client team.
 But in the end, buyers really are looking for results.
-They want to know that whoever they hire can deliver the business benefits they are looking for— whether it’s winning a multimillion-dollar lawsuit, successfully integrating an acquisition, implementing a new enterprise resource planning system or desigining a hospital that can help them reduce costs and improve patient outcomes.
+They want to know that whoever they hire can deliver the business benefits they are looking for— whether it’s winning a multimillion-dollar lawsuit, successfully integrating an acquisition, implementing a new enterprise resource planning system or designing a hospital that can help them reduce costs and improve patient outcomes.
 It is up to the firm to give prospective buyers the confidence they seek by demonstrating their unique insights into the problem, their experience in addressing it, their success rate, and the validity of their approach.

 This is the need that thought leadership fills.
 It is about developing novel, practical and proven answers to complex or seemingly intractable business issues.
 Done right, it can create whole new markets, as Tom Davenport has with Big Data and analytics.
 It can renew the intellectual assets and energy of a firm’s people and attract new employees in droves.
 Done wrong—or not at all—it can give a firm an image of superficiality and lack of originality.
 Done poorly, it can squander the millions a firm spends on publications, PR, conferences, books and other programs for bringing its ideas and work to market.
 With poor “products” being pumped through the marketing pipeline, it can render marketing investments ineffective.